-Grievance Policy
+Grievance and Conflict Resolution

-When there is a conflict or grievance, resolution should reduce aggravation, apparent unfairness, and misunderstanding and also bring understanding and acceptance to all parties involved - especially to the student raising the issue.
+When there is a conflict or grievance, resolution should bring understanding and acceptance to all parties involved - especially to the student raising the issue; it should reduce aggravation, apparent unfairness, or misunderstanding.
+Whenever possible, of course, resolution will conclude with satisfaction all around.

 The "levels" of the process are as follows; levels 1, 2, and 3 are omitted for harassment of sexual, racial, religious, national or ethnic origin.
-For these and other major grievances, parties should proceed directly to level 4 and engage with the Human Resources Department.
-Students will not be subject to unfair treatment as a result of filing a complaint.

-Level 1: The student should if possible, take steps to resolve the issue him/herself...
+Level 1: The student should take the time to identify clearly what the issue is and, if possible, resolve it on his/her own.

-Level 2: If a student cannot resolve the issue, he/she is encouraged to seek out an instructor or staff member with whom he/she feels they can talk openly and freely.
+Level 2: If a student cannot resolve it on his/her own, he/she is encouraged to seek out an instructor or staff member with whom he/she feels they can talk openly and freely.

-Level 3: If there is no resolution, the Director will meet with the student, take steps to collect facts, bring relevant parties together, and attempt to bring resolution.
+Level 3: If there is no resolution, a staff member will meet again with the student.
+After the meeting, the staff member will take steps to collect the facts, bring relevant parties together, and resolve the issue in this manner.

-Level 4: If there is still no resolution, the Director and student will schedule a meeting with a member of the Human Resources staff.
-The school will follow whatever recommendations are made by H.R.
-Students may also submit a formal complaint in writing, which will be reviewed by the administration and/or Human Resources Dept. of the A.R.E.
-All written complaints will receive a response within 2 weeks of submission.
+Level 4: If there is still no resolution, the staff person and the student will schedule a meeting with the Senior School Administrator and or Dean of Institutional Administration to relay pertinent facts.
+At that meeting, a resolution and /or recommendations are made.
+Students may also submit a formal complaint in writing, which will be reviewed by the administrative staff.
+All formal written complaints will receive a response within two weeks of submission.

 Any individual who threatens or engages in litigation is encouraged to utilize the resolution procedures as outlined above.
 In the event of continued threats, the individual or individuals involved will be suspended from school until the matter is resolved.
 All missed classes will then fall under the school's make-up policies.
-The appropriate forms can be obtained from the Educational Services Manager.
+The appropriate forms can be obtained from the Student Services Coordinator.